Alien-Worlds/alienteleport/README.md

 You can use the SavAct WebApp as frontend by entering your EOSIO contract and network.
 For direct selection add your settings to the URL
 [https://savact.app/#/_trx_/teleport?bridge=**other.worlds**&eosio=**WAX**&eth=**BSC**](https://savact.app/#/_trx_/teleport?bridge=other.worlds&eosio=WAX&eth=BSC)

-The App is only compatible with the EOSIO teleport contract of version 1 and higher.
-For more information see its [README.md](./contract/README.md)
+The app is only compatible with the EOSIO teleport contract of version 1 and higher.
+For more information see its [README.md](./contracts/teleporteos/README.md)

 To add your teleport in a select box of the SavAct WebApp, feel free to request the admins of https://t.me/SavActGroup